Brazilian Carnival: Frevo

 Frevo is a wide range of musical styles originating from Recife and Olinda, Pernambuco, Brazil, all of which are traditionally associated with Brazilian Carnival.
 The word frevo is said to come from frever, a misspeaking of the Portuguese word ferver (to boil).
 It is said that the sound of the frevo will make listeners and dancers to feel as they are boiling on the ground.
 The word frevo is normally used interchangeably either to mean the frevo music or the frevo dance.

 The frevo music came first, which is carnival music played by brass or wind marching bands combined with parts of the samba school drumline.
 By the end of the 19th century, bands from the Brazilian Army regiments based in the city of Recife started a tradition of parading during the Carnival.
 Since the Carnival is originally linked to religion, they played religious procession marches and martial music, as well.
 A couple of regiments had famous bands that attracted many followers and it was just a matter of time to people start to compare one to another and cheer for their favorite bands.
 The two most famous bands were the Espanha (meaning Spain), whose conductor was of Spanish origin, and the 14, from the 14th regiment.
 The bands started to compete with each other and also started playing faster and faster, louder and louder.

 Axé

-Axé is not exactly about a style or musical movement, but rather about a useful brand name given to artists from Salvador who made music upon northeastern Brazilian, Caribbean, and African rhythms with a pop-rock twist, which helped them take over the Brazilian hit parades since 1992.
-Axé is a ritual greeting used in Candomblé and Umbanda religions, and means "good vibration."
-The word music was attached to Axé, used as slang within the local music biz, by a journalist who intended to create a derogatory term for the pretentious dance-driven style.

 As singer Daniela Mercury began her rise to stardom in Rio and São Paulo, anything coming from Salvador would be labeled Axé Music.
 Soon, the artists became oblivious to the derogatory origins of the term and started taking advantage of it.
 With the media pushing it forward, the soundtrack of Carnival in Salvador quickly spread over the country (through off-season Carnival shindigs), strengthening its industrial potentials and producing year-round hits along the 90s.

 Tested within the height of Carnival heat, Axé songs have been commercially successful in Brazil throughout the past decade.
 The year 1998 was particularly fortunate for the artists from Bahia: together, Daniela Mercury, Claudia Leitte, Ivete Sangalo, Asa de Aguia, Chiclete com Banana, Araketu, Cheiro de Amor, and É o Tchan sold over 3.4 million records.